trottadavide/trottadavide.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a mathematician, and my research is mainly focused on categorical logic and its applications in theoretical computer science.
-I am

 Currently, I am a postdoc  at the Department of Computer Science of the University of Pisa in Italy.
 Previously, I was a postdoc at the Department of Computer Science of the University of Verona in Italy.